Qualcomm announces first ultrasonic fingerprint reader: Headed to the Galaxy S10?

 This "ultrasonic" fingerprint sensor could very well form the backbone of the in-screen fingerprint reader rumored to appear in the Galaxy S10.

 In-screen fingerprint readers are a hot trend in smartphone design, because they don't take up any room on the phone face, and require less groping around than a sensor embedded on the phone's power button or back casing.
-Analysts predict that 100 million phones will have in-screen fingerprint sensors by 2019, according to consumer research firm IHS Markit.
+Analysts at consumer research firm IHS Markit predict that 100 million phones will have in-screen fingerprint sensors by 2019.

 "Security and biometrics have been integrating into mobile platforms at a rapid pace," Alex Katouzian, Qualcomm senior vice president of mobile technology, said Tuesday at the company's conference.
 "This is the future of fingerprint technology."